Kynthar

 When a buyer calls a vendor about a late shipment, they already know: the original PO requested delivery June 12, the vendor's acknowledgment confirmed June 18, the latest email mentioned a "slight delay," and this is the third time in 6 months this vendor has slipped delivery on orders above $25,000.
 That context turns a status check into a negotiation.

-Ad-Hoc: Instant Answers
+Ad-Hoc: Answers on Demand

 Getting Started: One Forwarding Rule